Helping Others Who Are Hazed

 - Stay connected; allowing your friend to maintain ties outside the organization will help him or her think more clearly about available options and resources.

-- Be willing to approach University staff for advice or to report hazing activity.
-These resources are listed below.
+- Be willing to approach University staff for advice or to report hazing activity:

 Adapted from the Cornell University website.